 The FCC set aside the 3550-3700 MHz (3.5 GHz) spectrum in 2015 under a new, shared spectrum approach.
 There are three tiers of CBRS users, diagrammed in Figure A-5.
 Current, incumbent, tier 1 spectrum users, which include US military, fixed satellite stations, and, for a limited time, wireless internet services providers (WISPs) are protected from interference by other users.
 Ten Priority Access Licenses (PAL) for 10 MHz channels between 3550 and 3650 MHz in each US county was auctioned off by the FCC in July 2020.
-These licensees are protected from interference by other users.
+These licensees are protected from interference by other users but may not interfere with incumbent users.
 A licensee may aggregate up to 4 PALs.
 Any portion of the spectrum may be used without a license for General Authorized Access (GAA), but this may not interfere with incumbent or PAL users.